Of course, I know my name. I know what I look like. I know what my favorite foods are and what makes me laugh.

 In all that we can perceive in a seemingly physical world, where does our consciousness come from?
 How do we explain the dichotomy between the physical world of all we can see and smell and touch and that of the non-physical world that allows us to perceive all that we can see and smell and touch?

-All of these answerless questions come together to form what is known as the Mind-Body Problem.
+These answerless questions come together to form a little something philosophers like to call the Mind-Body Problem.

-One of the oldest examples of the conundrum of consciousness was framed by 17th-century philosopher Rene Descartes.
-Put most simply, the problem is that the mind, a non-physical entity, is encapsulated by the body, a physical entity, and there seems to be no easy way to explain why this is.
+One of the most popular examples of the conundrum of consciousness was framed by 17th-century philosopher Rene Descartes.
+Put most simply, the problem is that the body, a physical entity, encapsulates the mind, a non-physical entity.
+And there seems to be no easy way to explain why this is.